usnistgov/feasst/README.md

 ### Features
 - Wang-Landau, Transition-Matrix and/or Metropolis Monte Carlo
 - Canonical, grand canonical and expanded ensembles
-- Interface as a Python module or C++ class
+- Interface as a python module or C++ class
 - Easy use of MPI and checkpointing
 - Many advanced sampling Monte Carlo moves
 - Supported energy functions include anisotropic particles and the Ewald